streamingfast/substreams-sink-rs/REALEASE.md

 - Update the [CHANGELOG.md](CHANGELOG.md) adding `## Next` header on top of latest released section.
 - Commit everything with message `Preparing next version`.
 - Git push again (`git push origin develop`)

-You can then update the https://github.com/streamingfast/substreams-template with the latest.

 ## Community